-Telehealth startup Hims fell in its public trading debut — and that’s fine with its CEO – TechCrunch
+Hims, the telehealth startup, saw its shares slip in their trading debut — and that’s fine with its CEO – TechCrunch

 TC: Do you think the traditional IPO process is broken?

 AD: The traditional IPO market hasn’t changed.
 It takes 12 to 18 months of preparation, which is a crazy amount of time for management to be distracted, then there’s this one-day PIPE that gives institutions a tremendous amount of money instantaneously.
-Maybe it makes for a good CNBC headline but at tremendous cost to the company.
+Maybe it makes for a good CNBC headline, but at tremendous cost to the company.
 It’s atrocious.
 If you were a founder or employee and getting diluted twice as much as you have to be, you’d be really upset.
 It’s no surprise to me that founders like myself are looking at other modalities with better pricing and better structures.